celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ```

 {% hint style="info" %}
-You can detach from the running container by pressing `ctrl+p ctrl+q`, or start it without `-d` instead of `it` to start detached.
+You can detach from the running container by pressing `ctrl+p ctrl+q`, or start it with `-d` instead of `-it` to start detached.
 Access the logs for a container in the background with the `docker logs` command.
 {% endhint %}

 ### Get your Proxy's connection info